Road Tripping Western Australia, Part Two

-At a small parking area we left the camper and walked the trail to the head of the falls above a deep spectacular canyon.
+At a small parking area, we left the camper and walked the trail to the head of the falls above a deep spectacular canyon.

 The water below us shimmered in the sunlight as we clambered down the rocky trail.

-From where we were parked the tarmac ended and the rest of the track was just earth so it took us a while to go the short distance to Knox lookout.
+From where we were parked the tarmac ended and the rest of the track was just earth so it took us a while to go the short distance to Knox Lookout.

-The final bit of the drive took us down a very steep incline and on to the parking area but immediately we realised it may be difficult for us to get back up the slope and hoped we wouldn’t get stuck.
+The final bit of the drive took us down a very steep incline and on to the parking area but immediately we realised it may be difficult for us to get back up the slope and we hoped we wouldn’t get stuck.

-A trail headed down to a platform overlooking the deep gorge that was cut into the rocky landscape.
+From the car park, a trail headed down to a platform overlooking the deep gorge that was cut into the rocky landscape.